drewzeus/DodecaPA/README.md

 Ardour
 3000 lines of code in my configuartion page

-please do attempt to contact me about this project if you have any interest.
-I will continue to post updates about as I perfect each element. drewzeus (AT) gmail
+Please do attempt to contact me about this project if you have any interest.
+I will continue to post updates about as I continue to move each element closer to perfection. drewzeus (AT) gmail